Central Java: Hindu-Buddhist and Islamic era

 In the late 16th century, Islam had surpassed Hinduism and Buddhism as the dominant religion in Java.
 The emergence of Islamic kingdoms in Java is also inseparable from the role of Walisongo.
 At first, the spread of Islam was quick and was accepted by ordinary people, until the entrance of da'wah and it was carried out by the rulers of the island.
 The Sultanate of Demak was the first recorded Islamic kingdom in Java, first led by one of the descendants of the Majapahit emperor Raden Patah, who converted to Islam.
 During this period, Islamic kingdoms began to develop from Pajang, Surakarta, Yogyakarta, Cirebon, and Banten.
 Another Islamic kingdom, the Sultanate of Mataram, grew into a dominant force in the central and eastern Java.
 The cities of Surabaya and Cirebon were subdued by Mataram.
 Only the Mataram and Banten Sultanates remained after the Dutch arrived in the early 17th century.
-Some Islamic kingdoms in Java can still be found in several cities, such as Surakarta and Yogyakarta with two kingdoms each, Kasunanan and Mangkunegaran, and the Yogyakarta Sultanate and Pakualaman.
+Some Islamic kingdoms in Java can still be found in several regions, such as Surakarta (with two kingdoms of Kasunanan and Mangkunegaran), and Yogyakarta with the Yogyakarta Sultanate and Pakualaman.